wackerspaul/comparison-approach/README.md

 # comparison approach

 ## Description
-R-code of the comparison approach as used Heusinkveld et. al. 2018 and Luijten et. al. 2019 In brief, the comparison approach selects per compound the top 'n' (n=50 by default) most regulated genes based on absolute T-statistics, and assigns subsequently a linear descending score to the highest ranked genes over the compared compounds.
+Tutorial of the comparison approach as used Heusinkveld et. al. 2018 and Luijten et. al. 2019 In brief, the comparison approach selects per compound the top 'n' (n=50 by default) most regulated genes based on absolute T-statistics, and assigns subsequently a linear descending score to the highest ranked genes over the compared compounds.
 If the genes are regulated in the same direction, the scores of these genes are summed, resulting in a "match score".